-In brief, operating expenses include most expenditures for operating the firm's normal line of business, which are not capital spending.
+In brief, "operating expenses" include most expenditures for operating the firm's usual line of busines—expenditures that are not capital spending.
 Operating expenses do not result in capital assets.
-Instead, they serve entirely for operating the business.
-On the Income statement, they are subtracted from revenues in the accounting period they are incurred.
+Instead, they serve entirely for—not surprisingly—"operating" the business.
+Accountants calculate "profits" by subtracting the period's expenses from the period's incoming revenues.

 Explaining Operating Expense in Context

 This article further defines and explains operating expense as a term in budgeting and planning, and also as an Income statement category.
-Note especially that the term appears in context with related terms and concepts, including:
+Note especially that "Operating Expenses" appears in context with related terms and concepts, including:

 - What are operating expenses (OPEX)?